The Brampton Files

 I had started secretly drafting my victory speech.
 I would start by mentioning my father, of course.

-Bertie Wooster paraphrases Shakespeare - “It's always just when a fellow is feeling particularly braced with things in general that Fate sneaks up behind him with a bit of lead piping.”
-In my case, fate yelled 'boo' in my ear, when Adele, my campaign manager, phoned unusually early in the morning, a week before the polling day.
+Bertie Wooster paraphrases Shakespeare - “It's always just when a fellow is feeling particularly braced with things in general that fate sneaks up behind him with a bit of lead piping.”
+In my case, fate yelled 'boo' in my ear, a week before the polling day.
+Adele, my campaign manager, phoned unusually early in the morning.
 She seemed quite agitated.
 All I could gather was that she wanted me to tune into a certain TV news channel.
 I switched the TV on.
-The floor seemed to slip from beneath my feet.
+The floor seemed to slip beneath my feet.

 The rolling banner at the bottom screamed in large font, “The Trudeaus turn vegetarian!”